 16:9 Is Now The Old Standard

-As I’ve written about before here on rAVe, the shift to black-box theatre style venues and the explosion of large churches has opened up avenues for display technology that I didn’t envision back in 2002 when I wrote my original article about shifting from 4:3 to 16:9.
+As I’ve written about before here on rAVe, the shift to black-box theatre-style venues and the explosion of large churches has opened up avenues for display technology that I didn’t envision back in 2002 when I wrote my original article about shifting from 4:3 to 16:9.
 Toto, we’re not in song lyric Kansas anymore!

 I’m curious to see what the future holds.
 It’s my current thought that mere screens are only a part of the technology, with other technologies (OLED, anyone?
 Modular LEDs?
 Or projection onto fog or haze or translucent materials?) re-imagining the very concept of what a display really is, anyway.

 Without question, the future of displays will far exceed video, song lyrics and sermon notes.
-We already have church pioneers exploring options that change the way information and even the environmental effect of a service is accomplished with technology.
+We already have church pioneers exploring options that change the way information and even the environmental effect for a service is accomplished with technology.
 Far be it for me to predict ahead again, as the rate of change is too great and the technology shift exponential.

 Here’s what I will predict: manufacturers and systems integrators that creative market and sell into the House of Worship market with inventive and flexible display solutions will be the early adopters that will soon cross the chasm to the early majority.